Bowron Canoe Trips

 First Day

-Our trip starts with a portage to Kibbee Lake, named after Frank Kibbee who guided hunting parties and became the first long-term game warden in the early 1900’s.
+At 8:30 A.M., we officially start the trip.
+We all drive to the Park centre to register and begin the trip with a 2.4 km portage.
+The portage, over varied terrain, takes us to Kibbee Lake, where we dip our paddles for the first time and canoe a short distance to camp.
+Kibbee Lake is named after Frank Kibbee who guided hunting parties and became the first long-term game warden in the early 1900’s.
 He was also instrumental in having the interior of the lake chain set aside as a game reserve in 1925.
-We pass pretty Thompson Lake, on our way to our first night camp at the start of the portage to Indian Point Lake.
+We have lunch at the end of Kibbee Lake – we continue on to the second portage of the day ending at Indianpoint Lake where we will camp for the night.

 1. Bear R. Mercantile